 - Several animal species are susceptible to infection (including non-human primates).

-- There are two clades, or strains, of the virus: the Congo Basin clade produces a more serious illness with reported fatality rates in Central Africa of 10 percent, while the West African clade generally causes a self-limiting infection, which can, however, be severe, particularly in children, pregnant women or people with immune suppression.
-So far no deaths have been reported in the non-endemic countries reporting cases in the current outbreak - it appears this outbreak involves the West African clade.
+- There are two clades, or strains, of the virus: the Congo Basin clade - now known as Clade one (I) - produces a more serious illness with reported fatality rates in that region of 10 percent, while the West African clade - Clade two (II), made up of the sub-clades IIa and IIb - generally causes a self-limiting infection, which can, however, be severe, particularly in children, pregnant women or people with immune suppression.
+This widespread outbreak mainly involves Clade II variants.

 - Person-to-person transmission is primarily through large respiratory droplets, but also via direct contact with skin lesions or body fluids (i.e. close or intimate contact) and indirect contact by way of contaminated bedding, clothes etc.